RT-LOC/docs/docs/troubleshoot/troubleshoot_enet.md

 ## 4. Not receiving any of the Output Data
 Please refer to here (XX) to get more information on the Output Data API.
 ### TCP connection
 In case you expect the data via TCP, make sure you have a TCP connection established with the TCP Output server.
-In Manager, you can monitor the active TCP connections in the API screen.
+In Engine, you can monitor the active TCP connections in the API screen.
 If this is the case, you can verify in the logConn screen that the data is actually transmitted.
 Click here to read more about the logConn.
 Make sure the UDP1 is not enabled.
 This will prevent the data from being outputted over the TCP connection.